gunnarvoet/hugo-academic-theme/starters/academic/content/authors/aditya/_index.md

   - Research team members
 ---

-I am a Post Doctoral Researcher, Department of Neuroradiology of Universitätsklinikum Bonn and AI Research Lead at Division of Computational Radiology and Clinical AI.
+I am a Post Doctoral Researcher at the Department of Neuroradiology of Universitätsklinikum Bonn and AI Research Lead at the Division of Computational Radiology and Clinical AI.
 Link to my <b>RESUME</b> is <a href="https://adityarastogi2k12.github.io/pdf/Aditya_Rastogi_Resume_July_2024.pdf" target="blank"> <b>HERE</b> </a>.
   The website of Medical Imaging Group of Indian Institute of Science can be found <a href="http://cds.iisc.ac.in/faculty/yalavarthy/MIG/Links.html" target="blank"> <b>HERE</b> </a>.
   I did my Bachelor's in Technology from <b>Delhi Technological University</b> in 2016.
 After that, I worked as Senior Engineer in Bajaj Automobile Ltd. for close to two years.